Open-STEM/IntroToRoboticsV2/course/XRPIntro/index.rst

 * Recognize the characteristics of robots
 * Talk about the core disciplines that make up the field of robotics
 * Understand the components of the robot and how it is assembled
-* Have familiarity with the tools for programming
+* Build familiarity with the tools for programming the XRP's

-To finish this module, review and complete all tasks outlined in each section.
-Then successfully pass the module quiz at the end.